ucopacme/orgcrawler-task/README.rst

 - validate task_spec using cerebus
 - add logger facility
   - can this just use orgcrawler logger?
-- add support for dryrun vs. exec
+- DONE add support for dryrun vs. exec
-- Crawler.execute must rely on kwargs
+- DONE Crawler.execute must rely on kwargs
-  - what to do when task['data'] is not defined?
-- support in orgcrawler for update_accounts():
+- DONE support in orgcrawler for update_accounts():
   - Crawler.accounts is just a list of account names
   - Crawler.load_account_credentials checks if credentials exist in an account before loading.  eventually, most all account credentials will be set.